codezero-be/laravel-localizer/README.md

 ```

 In Laravel 6.x and higher, you also need to add the middleware to the `$middlewarePriority` array in `app/Http/Kernel.php`
-to trigger it in the correct order.
+to trigger it in the correct order:

-If you don't see the `$middlewarePriority` array in your kernel file,
-then you can copy it over from the parent class `Illuminate\Foundation\Http\Kernel`.

 ```php
 protected $middlewarePriority = [